 Mountaineering tours in Uganda

-These Mountaineering tours in Uganda take you through different mount peaks.
+These mountaineering tours by Redrock safaris in Uganda take you through different peaks.
 Hiking is well established in the Rwenzori Mountains in the west and on Mount Elgon in the east.
 The Rwenzoris are a chain of mountains with several peaks.
 These snow capped mountain peaks along the border with Congo have been developed and opened to hikers.
-Casual hikers can engage in lower altitudes without need for special equipment.
+Casual hikers can engage in lower altitudes without having special equipment.
 However, those who would like to ascend to the glacial peaks of up to 5000 meters can also do so.

 Mountain Elgon on the other hand is an extinct volcano with a large Caldera at the peak.
 One does not need to have special equipment to hike up to the top.

 Enthusiastic hikers may want to try out other Volcanoes including Mount Mgahinga on the border with Rwanda and Congo or Mount Moroto in the east near the border with Kenya.
 For effective hiking to the peaks, you need some equipment which you can bring or hire on site.
 For your customized itineraries, kindly let us know.

 This 10 days Rwenzori mountains climbing tour starts and ends at Nyakalengija.
 Similarly, the tour can start and end in Kilembe.
 This however follows a different route to the peak.
 The Rwenzori mountain chain has several peaks stretching 120 kms along the Uganda and DR Congo border.
 The highest peak is Magherita at 5,109m.
 The main attractions are the peak, rivers and rare bird species.
 Without a doubt, the best months to climb the Rwenzori are June to August.
 And December to February.